-- 6.1 It makes operational sense to ensure that planning and licensing are compatible.
-Any premises for which a licence is required should have either: - a. planning consent, or - b. lawful use under the planning legislation in order to operate lawfully.
+- 6.1 Any premises for which a licence is required should have either: - a. planning consent, or - b. lawful use under the planning legislation in order to operate lawfully under the conditions of any licence granted under the act.

-- However, the lack of either a. or b. above must not prevent the licensing authority from considering and determining an application. - Planning matters are subject to the licensing authority's four objectives.
-Similarly, licensing and planning authorities are responsible for enforcing conditions attached under their respective licences and consents.
-Licensing applications will not, therefore, be treated as re-run of planning application. - 6.3 The licensing and planning authorities are only responsible for enforcing conditions attached under their respective licences or consents. - 6.4 Where the terminal hour for the operation of a premises is stated on a planning consent, but differs from that specified on the licence, the licence holder must observe the earlier closing time to operate lawfully. - 6.5 The Licensing and Regulatory Sub-Committee may grant a variation of a licence, which involves a material alteration to a building.
-However, this would not relieve the applicant of the need to apply for planning permission or building control consent where appropriate.
+However, the lack of either (a) or (b) above will not prevent the licensing authority from considering and determining an application, although it clearly makes operational sense to ensure that planning and licensing are compatible.

+- 6.2 The licensing authority will avoid treating licensing applications as a re-run of planning applications, because licensing matters will always be subject to consideration of the four licensing objectives, whereas planning matters are subject to different considerations. - 6.3 The licensing and planning authorities are responsible for enforcing conditions attached under their respective licences and consents.

+- 6.4 Where the terminal hour for the operation of a premises is stated on a planning consent, but differs from that specified on the licence, the licence holder must observe the earlier closing time to operate lawfully. - 6.5 The licensing authority wishes to emphasise that the granting by the Licensing and regulatory committee sub-committee of any variation of a licence which involves a material alteration to a building would not relieve the applicant of the need to apply for planning permission or building control consent where appropriate.